 ECC programs are designed in compliance with the State of Illinois and/or regional requirements.
 They may not qualify students for certification or licensure, where necessary, outside of Illinois, unless those requirements are set through national accrediting bodies.
 It is the student’s responsibility to ensure that their program of study meets state agency licensure requirements for their desired state of residence before enrolling.
 Check with your advisor and the appropriate state agency to affirm compliance.

 If an instance occurs where a complaint needs to be filed with the institution, students should follow ECC's internal complaint procedures before escalating to other agencies.
 To initiate a complaint, please review the ECC complaint process and contact the dean of student services and development if you have any questions.

 - ECC complaint process

 - Other state complaint processes - PDF

-Consumer protection complaints are filed through the state of Illinois, or through the agency for your state of residence.
+Consumer protection complaints are filed through the state of Illinois or the agency for your state of residence.